Chatterino/chatterino2/src/providers/twitch/api/README.md

  * We implement this in `providers/twitch/api/Helix.cpp blockUser` Used in:
-     * `widgets/dialogs/UserInfoPopup.cpp` to ignore a user via checkbox in the usercard
+     * `widgets/dialogs/UserInfoPopup.cpp` to block a user via checkbox in the usercard
-     * `controllers/commands/CommandController.cpp` to ignore a user via "/ignore" command
+     * `controllers/commands/CommandController.cpp` to block a user via "/block" command

 ### Unblock User
 URL: https://dev.twitch.tv/docs/api/reference#unblock-user